 Hong Kong is a touch more dressed up than you might expect.
 You may find, as we did when we came here, that you’re most comfortable walking around downtown during office hours in clothes that are comfortable, but not overly casual (e.g., no shorts, cargo pants, flip flops, tank tops).
 But Hong Kongers are so laid back that if you decide to go super-casual, nobody will blink!
 Use your common sense with shoes–pavements here tend to be uneven, curbs (kerbs) high, and lots of the most interesting streets are made of lovely hand-hewn stone steps (we call them “ladder streets”).
 We recommend you don’t carry a lot of stuff along.
 In the rainy months (May-September) a folding umbrella might be wise.
 A camera.
 Water if you want, although there will be many places along the way to buy bottled water.
 Hong Kong, by the way, has superb and numerous public sanitation facilities, and there will be comfortable rest stops both at our meeting point and along the way.

-We accept all major credit cards via PayPal.
+We accept most major credit cards via online payment.
 You can also pay us by wire transfer to our company’s bank account in Hong Kong.
 Our preferred payment method is cash (in Hong Kong or US dollars).
-If you pay us via transfer or PayPal, we’ll need that payment at least 48 hours before you start your program.
-We regret that we must ask a surcharge of 3.5% for this payment method to cover the amount that PayPal takes from us.
+If you pay us via transfer or credit card, we’ll need that payment at least 48 hours before you start your program.
+We regret that we must ask a surcharge of 4% for this payment method to cover the amount that the credit card companies charge back to us.